When you buy through our links, we may earn a commission. Learn more.

 See our post on how to fix a leaky slide here.

-Helps Keep The Camper Cooler
+Helps Keep The Camper Cool

-While the topper is protecting the slide roof from UV rays it’s also absorbing the heat from the sun.
+While the topper is protecting the slide roof from UV rays, it’s also absorbing the heat from the sun.

 This is more true for white slide out toppers when compared to black ones.
 White fabric reflects the sun and black fabric attracts it.